Like any top athlete, you’ll want to prepare for the challenges ahead. So here’s our quick guide to getting the most out of your

 Giant’s Causeway, the stunning, swaying Carrick-a-Rede rope bridge and Ireland’s oldest working distillery at Bushmills.

-You might even recognise locations from the hit HBO show
+You might even recognize locations from the hit HBO show

 Games of Thrones.
 Don’t you think the eerie avenue of beech trees known as the Dark Hedges, near Armoy, looks a lot like the King’s Road?